gurbanigulati17/LoginDemoWithMVC/README.md

 - For successful Login Create view **Create.cshtml**
 - For wrong inputs Login Create View **Error.cshtml**

+**4.** Snapshot Folder contains screenshot of how this application looks like.

 **NOTE** For Cloning the same github project you have to change the *connectionString* for the same.
 For that you have to make your own server connection with windows Authentication.
 Making a database and linking the same.